stolt45/heroku-sqlite-example/README.md

 # Heroku Sqlite Example App

 This is a simple rails app that's connecting to a sqlite database.
+You can see it working at https://heroku-sqlite-example.herokuapp.com

 ### Why the submodule?